Perfect or Perfectionism?

 This attitude of gratefulness and thanksgiving is not evident in the pride of perfectionism.
 In perfectionism there is discontentment with self and with others.
 Nothing is ever done as perfectly as it SHOULD be.
 I know very well as I lived with perfectionism all my life, in my foster home and with my natural mother, and I became what I judged.
 I have had to still battle thoughts in my mind that criticize and judge others.
 Faultfinding is a close companion to these other spirits associated with perfectionism.
 And never feeling good enough is transferred often to God as a result of the harsh taskmaster in our lives.
 In God's eyes we often never feel good enough.

-So in an effort to dispel some religious demons I looked up the word perfect in the Word, and the study speaks for itself.God sanctifies us with His glory and in order for Him to do that we need to get into His presence, through reading the word to transform our mind, and through intimate worship and prayer and meditation with and on the Living Word Who is a person.
+So in an effort to dispel some religious demons I looked up the word perfect in the Word, and the study speaks for itself.God sanctifies us with His glory as a progressive work, and in order for Him to do that we need to get into His presence, through reading the word to transform our mind, and through intimate worship and prayer and meditation with, and on the Living Word, Who is a person.
 Remembering that Christ Jesus admonished the religious that they search the scriptures for in THEM they think they have salvation, but they were unwilling to come to HIM the well of Living Water.

 OT:8003 shalem (shaw-lame'); from OT:7999; complete (literally or figuratively); especially friendly: KJV-full, just, made ready, peaceable, perfect (-ed), quiet, Shalem [by mistake for a name], whole.